 One of the questions I regularly ask myself, as a psychotherapist, is “What is sanity?”
-In other words, how do we/I define mental health?
+In other words, how do we/I define mental health so we can know if things are improving?
 This is a very important question because it informs the very foundation of the practice of counseling.
 For me, this question often spurs a torrent of other related inquires.
-If you are up for it let’s take a little journey down the rabbit hole and into the not so solid meaning of sanity.
+Let’s take a little journey now down the rabbit hole and into the not so solid meaning of sanity.

 When pondering the definition of mental health I often wonder if it is only defined by the average or by what is ‘normal’, or can it exist outside of time and culture?
 Historically, when mental health is completely tied to the consensus reality of our time and place, those that fall outside the norm are labeled mentally disturbed or ill, though they may simply be experiencing other aspects of reality.
 If mental health is only based on normalcy this exclusion also occurs within the individual and shows up when we deny parts of ourselves that don’t fit into the consensus reality box.